Skip to main content

 The fellowship is a unique and great opportunity to achieve academic and clinical excellence with…support from great masters of the world.

-An assistant professor at the time, Kim’s primary host institution was Massachusetts General Hospital, Harvard Medical School, under the mentorship of current Graham Board VP Thoralf M. Sundt, III.
+An assistant professor at the time, Kim’s primary host institution was Massachusetts General Hospital, Harvard Medical School, under the mentorship of current AATS Foundation Board VP Thoralf M. Sundt, III.
 He also spent time at the Cleveland Clinic and Hermann Memorial Hospital at the University of Texas.
 During his fellowship, he participated in 11 research papers, serving as first author on eight of them.

 …I rebuilt my operative strategies for aortic and valve surgeries; I believe these changes have already helped improve my patients’ outcomes…